mohitpai/journey-optimizer.en/help/using/campaigns/create-campaign.md

 >[!CONTEXTUALHELP]
 >id="ajo_campaigns_campaign_category"
 >title="Campaign category"
->abstract="Category value is directly linked to the campaign type value.
+>abstract="Category value is directly associated to the campaign type value.
 Schedule campaign type for the **Marketing** category and API-triggered type for the category **Transactional**"

 There are two types of campaign available: